lky1998/multiply_fp32/doc/spec.md

 ---

 ## Summary
-This module is a **7-cycle, single-issue FP32 multiplier** with:
+This module is a 7-cycle, single-issue FP32 multiplier with:
 - deterministic handshake timing,
 - normal-number focus,
 - round-to-nearest-even,
-- fixed-latency output valid. lk
+- fixed-latency output valid.